S/SP/U Grading Policy for Spring 2021 Courses

 Where did the “SP” grade come from?

-- SP for Undergraduate Courses: Under VSU’s current grading system, an S grade is awarded for satisfactory performance in an undergraduate course and may represent the letter grades A through D. While the Department of Education recognizes a D as a passing grade, many major courses and prerequisites require students to earn at least a grade of C. Therefore, in order to enable faculty to determine that students converting letter grades to a pass/fail grading system actually earned a C or better, the S grade will be used for letter grades A through C, while the SP grade will be used for those courses in which students earned a grade of D. Students will earn academic credit for both the S and SP grades even though the grade will not be included in the GPA calculation.
-Once again, the SP grade is part of the temporary emergency grade accommodation for Fall Semester 2020.
+1. SP for Undergraduate Courses: Under VSU’s current grading system, an S grade is awarded for satisfactory performance in an undergraduate course and may represent the letter grades A through D. While the Department of Education recognizes a D as a passing grade, many major courses and prerequisites require students to earn at least a grade of C. Therefore, in order to enable faculty to determine that students converting letter grades to a pass/fail grading system actually earned a C or better, the S grade will be used for letter grades A through C, while the SP grade will be used for those courses in which students earned a grade of D. Students will earn academic credit for both the S and SP grades even though the grade will not be included in the GPA calculation.
+Once again, the SP grade is part of the temporary emergency grade accommodation

-- SP for Graduate Courses: Under VSU’s current grading system, an S grade is awarded for satisfactory performance in a graduate course and may represent the letter grades A through C. Therefore, in order to enable graduate faculty to determine that students converting letter grades for graduate courses to a pass/fail grading system actually earned a B or better, the S grade will be used for letter grades A through B, while the SP grade will be used for those graduate courses in which students earned a grade of C. Students will earn academic credit for both the S and SP grades even though the grade will not be included in the GPA calculation.
-Once again, the SP grade is part of the temporary emergency grade accommodation for Fall Semester 2020.
+2. SP for Graduate Courses: Under VSU’s current grading system, an S grade is awarded for satisfactory performance in a graduate course and may represent the letter grades A through C. Therefore, in order to enable graduate faculty to determine that students converting letter grades for graduate courses to a pass/fail grading system actually earned a B or better, the S grade will be used for letter grades A through B, while the SP grade will be used for those graduate courses in which students earned a grade of C. Students will earn academic credit for both the S and SP grades even though the grade will not be included in the GPA calculation.
+Once again, the SP grade is part of the temporary emergency grade accommodation for Spring Semester 2021.

 Which students are eligible to choose the S/SP/U grading option?